modsim/ChromaHD-genmesh/README.md

     - Remove beads by closest radius.
 This method finds the closest value of the radius to be removed, and removes it.
 This will be more accurate, but will also remove beads from the bulk of the packed bed.
 Not recommended.
     - Remove beads from the top end (default).
 This method works best as it doesn't modify the packing in the bulk of the packed bed.
     - Remove closest beads from an end zone with length == radius_max (Best)
+- For periodic meshes:
+    - `autoContainment 0`
+    - `containerShape 1`
+    - `box <coord/dimensions>`
+    - `periodicOffsets <auto | pOffX pOffY pOffZ>`
+    - mind the `translateOffsets` and actual coordinates of beads from xyzd file.
+    - Ensure that cut planes are either symmetric or far away from bead surface.
+Essentially, in case of "xy" periodicity, ensure that there is inlet/outlet void space at the ends of the column.
+- periodic meshing only in the z-direction isn't available yet.
+Options are "xy" and "xyz" only